 Is it actually miserable?
 (The check-in process.)
 Then change the process and train the staff.

 Is it easy to fix?
-(Menopause the Musical; the tone-deaf chicks at the dueling piano bar, the cheap Christmas ornaments over the one bar with no name, the Barbie Dream PVC armoires.)
+(Menopause the Musical; the cheap Christmas ornaments over the one bar with no name, the Barbie Dream PVC armoires.)
 Change it.
 Get a different musical.
 Audition adequate staff and pay

 them appropriately.
 If it cost you a dollar at Sam’s Club and you can visually identify that?
 Change it.
 Armoires and furniture should not be temporary or monthly.
 Fix it.